stackrox/jenkins-plugin/stackrox-container-image-scanner/src/test/resources/__files/v1/images/scan/README.md

-This directory contains mocked resposnses for image scan request.
+This directory contains mocked responses for image scan request.
 This data were obtained with following commands and edited to fit in a unit test.

 ```